These are instructions for enrollment as a certified supplier in the Medicare ASC program.

 1. Enroll in the Medicare program with the Carrier

 The carrier will distribute Medicare enrollment applications (CMS-855B) for new applicant suppliers that they enroll.
-An applicant must complete this Medicare enrollment application (PDF, 615 KB) and submit it directly to the Carrier, Wisconsin Physicians Service (WPS) at:
+An applicant must complete this Medicare enrollment application (PDF) and submit it directly to the Carrier, Wisconsin Physicians Service (WPS) at:

 WPS - Medicare